bastelbude1/aiohue/README.md

 ## Contributing

 This is a personal project for managing Philips Hue bridges.
-Feel free to fork and adapt for your needs.
+You're welcome to adapt this toolkit for your own smart home setup or contribute improvements back to the project.

 ## License